neondatabase/website/content/docs/guides/prisma-tutorial.md

 ```

 <Admonition type="note">
-Every Neon project is created with a default PostgreSQL user named for your account, and default database named `neondb`, as shown in the connection string that you copied.
+Every Neon project is created with a default PostgreSQL user named for your account, and a default database named `neondb`, as shown in the connection string that you copied.
 The default user and database are used in the instructions that follow.
 </Admonition>

 ## Step 2: Create a shadow database for Prisma Migrate

 Prisma Migrate requires a second "shadow" database to detect schema drift and generate new migrations.
-For more information about the the purpose of the shadow database, refer to [About the shadow database](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database), in the _Prisma documentation_.
+For more information about the purpose of the shadow database, refer to [About the shadow database](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database), in the _Prisma documentation_.

-For cloud-hosted databases like Neon, you need to create the shadow database manually.
+For cloud-hosted databases like Neon, you must create the shadow database manually.
 To create the shadow database:

 1. In the Neon Console, select **Settings** > **Databases**.
 1. Click **New Database**.